fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/journal-entries.md

 Now that you understand the basics of journal entries in Fiskl, you might want to explore:

-  - Setting up your chart of accounts [CoA](../chart-of-accounts) transaction
+  - Setting up your Chart of Accounts [CoA](../chart-of-accounts) transaction
   - See how to [create a manual](Journal-Entry-Guides/create-manual-transactions.md) transaction
   - See how to [create a split](Journal-Entry-Guides/create-manual-transactions.md) transaction
   - See how to [create a matched](Journal-Entry-Guides/create-manual-transactions.md) transaction